StevenLambion/SwiftDuxNavigation/README.md

 [![Swift Version][swift-image]][swift-url]
 ![Platform Versions][ios-image]

-Originally, I hadn't planned on creating a routing library for SwiftDux, but after the lack of features and a number of defects with the built-in offerings I took a stab at what it might take to implement a deep-link style API for SwiftUI.

-This library is currently experimental and could be superseded by any new offering Apple might bring along.
+Originally, I hadn't planned on creating a routing library for SwiftDux, but after the lack of features and a number of defects with the built-in offerings I took a stab at it.
+This library implements a deep-link style API for SwiftUI.
+It's currently experimental and could be superseded by any new offering Apple might bring along.

 ## Features
 - Deep link style navigation.